ioanastumb/banyan/README.md

 ([Encyclopædia Britannica](https://www.britannica.com/plant/banyan)) *A **banyan** (Ficus benghalensis), also called Indian banyan or banyan fig, is an unusually shaped tree of the mulberry family (Moraceae) native to the Indian subcontinent.
 The banyan reaches a height up to 30 metres (100 feet) and spreads laterally indefinitely.*

-The name was chosen to honour multi-generational families, whose branches spread like a banyan canopy and provide shelter to those around it.
+The name was chosen to honour multi-generational families, whose branches spread like a banyan canopy.

 </td>
 </tr>